outscale/oapi-cli/CONTRIBUTING.md

 This means:

 - **Pull requests that change the generated SDK code will be overwritten** the next time we regenerate from `osc-api`.
-- If you want to improve the underlying SDK, consider opening an issue or PR directly in [osc-sdk-c](https://github.com/outscale/osc-sdk-c) instead.

 We **do** welcome contributions such as: